-The following information explains the 2 month gap, when it was in operation.
+The following information explains the two-month gap, when it was in operation.

-In order to prevent people from going on visa runs and staying in India continuously on a Tourist Visa, the Indian government introduced a mandatory 2 month gap between visits to India.
+In order to prevent people from going on visa runs and staying in India continuously on a Tourist Visa, the Indian government introduced a mandatory two-month gap between visits to India.
 It doesn't have to spell disaster for your vacation though.
-If you have a genuine reason for needing to return to India within 2 months on a Tourist Visa, there are a couple of options.
+If you have a genuine reason for needing to return to India within two months on a Tourist Visa, there are a couple of options.